a21liltr/mobileapp-programming-screens/README.md

 }
 ```

-In SecondActivity, getIntent.getStringExtra with the keyword 'keyInput' is used to get and save the data in a String variable.
+In SecondActivity, getIntent.getStringExtra with the same keyword 'keyInput' is used to get and save the data in a String variable.
 This is then used to set the text of a TextView.

 ```